bbatsche/Vagrant-Setup/README.md

 ### Next Steps

 1. As the Ansible script runs, two messages with git commands should be outputted.
 Run those commands from within your application's root directory.
+1. The init script created a user called "codeup" in your droplet; you will use this user when SSH-ing into your new server.
 1. You must now SSH into your server and run the standard composer and artisan commands to initialize your application.

 ## Managing MySQL